mvolkmann/web-translate/README.md

 language translation in web applications.
 They are framework-agnostic.

+## Setup

+To use this package,

+1. `npm install web-translate`
+2. Add the following npm script in the `package.json` file for your application.\
+   `"generate-translations": "node -r esm node_modules/web-translate/lib/generate-translations",`

 ## Supported Languages

 Create the file `languages.json` to describe the languages you wish to support.